Abban-Fahim/notes/src/content/studies/Maths/Signals & Systems/Laplace transform.md

 $$\mathcal{L}\left\{ \int_{0}^{t}{f(t)\;dt} \right\}=\frac{1}{s}F(s)$$

-The Inverse Laplace Transform turns frequency domain functions into time domain functions and can be performed using the general solutions for normal transforms, along with a combination of partial fractions, first-shifts and factorisation.
+The inverse Laplace transform turns frequency domain functions into time domain functions and can be performed using the general solutions for normal transforms, along with a combination of partial fractions, first-shifts and factorisation.
 Here's a general definition I found on Wikipedia that I genuinely don't have any idea of how it works (as of second year undergrad)

 $$\mathcal{L}^{-1}\{F(s)\}=f(t)=\frac{1}{2\pi j}\lim_{T\to\infty}\int_{\gamma-jt}^{\gamma+jT}{e^{st}F(s)\ ds}$$

 The second-shift theorem